alekcz/pcp/README.md

 ## Introduction

-Too long have we hustled to deploy clojure website.
+Too long have we hustled to deploy Clojure website.
 Too long have we spun up one instance per site.
 Too long have reminisced about PHP.
 Today we enjoy the benefits of both.
 Welcome to PCP.

 ### Status
-Experimental.
 Active development.
 Stabilizing.

 ### Goals

-* Any easy to use, drop-in replacement for php scripts
+* Any easy to use, drop-in Clojure replacement for php scripts
 * Allow multiple website to be hosted on single $5 VPS

 ### Non-goals

-* Performance.  _PCP should be sufficient for prototypes and small websites  (<= 40 req/s)_
+* Performance.  _PCP should be sufficient for prototypes and small websites  (<= 400 req/s)_

 ### How PCP works
 PCP has two parts the utility is simple binary, built with GraalVM, that allows you work effectively with pcp.